Public-Domain-Laboratories/Operating_System/System/Directory/Tree/Read_Directory_File_Obtain_Paths.md

 But the same possibly already implemented in D Language library and should be reused.

 It is safer and more standard to contribute to D and reuse D system library code.

+Today: use D Library Lower functions
+Future: Reimplement for each legacy operating system Far future: Research each operating system and provide binary access without breaking the Directory file.